If you love to take spring-themed photos of your dog, you may be looking for a dog friendly tulip festival.

 Even if it didn’t rain, irrigation water can create mud puddles and morning dew can make the fine, clay-like soil stick to everything.

-Bring a towel so you can wipe off your dog’s feet before they enter any buildings or get back in your car.
+Bring a towel so you can wipe off your dog’s feet before they enter any buildings or to prevent muddy paws in your vehicle.

-If you’re going somewhere after, bring a change of clothes.
+If you’re going somewhere afterwards, bring a change of clothes.
 Unless it’s a garden partier mud fight.

 Give your small dog a boost